nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

     <img src="images/chrome_save_as_pdf.png" width="300"><br>
     _Figure 5.4.1 : Saving documentation as PDF files in Chrome_

-### 5.6.
-Managing Dependencies
+### 5.6 Managing Dependencies

 A project often depends on third-party libraries.
-For example, Address Book depends on the [Jackson library](http://wiki.fasterxml.com/JacksonHome) for XML parsing.
+For example, Burdens depends on the [Jackson library](http://wiki.fasterxml.com/JacksonHome) for XML parsing.
 Managing these _dependencies_ can be automated using Gradle.
 For example, Gradle can download the dependencies automatically, which is better than these alternatives.<br>